unChaz/sci-fi-5e/srd/classes/priest.md

 You can use a holy symbol (see chapter 5, “Equipment”) as a Tekcasting focus for your priest tek skills.

-#### Divine Domain
+#### Alien Domain

-Choose one domain related to your deity: Knowledge, Life, Light, Nature, Tempest, Trickery, or War.
+Choose one domain related to your sect: Knowledge, Life, Light, Nature, Tempest, Trickery, or War.
 Each domain is detailed at the end of the class description, and each one provides examples of gods associated with it.
 Your choice grants you domain tek skills and other features when you choose it at 1st level.
 It also grants you additional ways to use Channel Divinity when you gain that feature at 2nd level, and additional benefits at 6th, 8th, and 17th levels.

 \page
 <div class='wide'>